core-wg/resource-directory/draft-ietf-core-resource-directory.md

 address used will depend on the scope required and the multicast capabilities of the network.

+A Resource Directory MAY provide hints about the content-formats it supports in the links it exposes or registers, using the "ct" link attribute, as shown in the example below.
+Clients MAY use these hints to select alternate content-formats for interaction with the Resource Directory.

-HTTP does not support multicast and consequently discovery has no HTTP interface.
+HTTP does not support multicast and consequently only unicast discovery can be supported using HTTP.
+Links to Resource Directories MAY be registered in other Resource Directories, and well-known entry points SHOULD be provided to enable the bootstrapping of unicast discovery.

 An RD implementation of this specification MUST support query filtering for the rt parameter as defined in {{RFC6690}}.